csabika98/NextJS-AI-Chatbot/README.md

 ### 4. Configure Environment Variables

-Create a `.env.local` file in the project root to configure the Ollama server host:
+Create a `.env` file in the project root to configure the Ollama server host:

 ```env
 NEXT_PUBLIC_CHATBOT_BACKEND_HOST=http://localhost:11434